NisharaTharushi/E-commerce-website/README.md

 ###  Project Overview 🌐

-This repository contains **automated UI and functional test scripts** developed using **Python, Selenium WebDriver**, and the **Page Object Model (POM)** for:
+This project contains automated test scripts written in Python using Selenium WebDriver, the Page Object Model (POM) design pattern and Pytest for the demo healthcare appointment website.

 🔗 [E-Commerce Website](https://www.automationexercise.com)

-> This E-Commerce demo site is designed for practicing web automation.
+This E-Commerce demo site is designed for practicing web automation.
 It simulates a real-world shopping experience with user registration, login, product browsing, cart management, and contact forms — making it ideal for learning and showcasing UI automation skills.

 ---